-If youre looking forward to the next episode of your favorite podcast, or the next chapter in a book youre listening to - youll be more likely to get up and go!
-Here is a fantastic list of 20 podcasts to try out
+If you're looking forward to the next episode of your favorite podcast, or the next chapter in a book you're listening to - you'll be more likely to get up and go!
+Here are some of our favorite health podcasts to check out

 , and you can download audio books for free through your local library using the Overdrive Media app

-You may notice that when youre jogging outdoors in cold weather, it seems as though a faucet has been turned on through your nose.
-Thats because your body is producing more mucus inside the nostrils to keep everything moist from the dry air.
+You may notice that when you're jogging outdoors in cold weather, it seems as though a faucet has been turned on through your nose.
+That's because your body is producing more mucus inside the nostrils to keep everything moist from the dry air.
 To save your nose, wear a scarf or neck gaiter to breathe through.
-Itll help keep the air more moist (from condensation), and in turn your sinuses will produce less mucus.
-Drink, drink, drink!
+It'll help keep the air more moist (from condensation), and in turn your sinuses will produce less mucus.

 Water, that is.
 Sometimes its not as obvious as in the summer

 , but your body is sweating under all those layers during your cold-weather workouts.
 Even if you don't feel thirsty, be sure to drink before, after, and during your runs!
 If you have trouble drinking regular water, make it more tempting by adding some True Grapefruit

 to your bottle.
 It adds some flavor, which will make you more likely to keep sipping!